 Convinced enough that this is THE plant for that awaiting space at your home?
 You can get your own magnificent Ruffled Fan Palm here.

 Before proceeding further, let's have a quick glance at the care:

 - Spider Mites often go unnoticed until the plant gets too sick, due to their small appearance.
 Yellow leaves and speckled leaves are some of the most common symptoms of Spider Mites.
-An insecticidal soap wash or Neem Oil treatment is very effective in removal and prevention from future attack.
+An insecticidal soap wash or Neem Oil treatment is very effective in the removal and prevention of future attacks.

-- Leaf Spots: Round, yellowish and discoloured spots is the primary identification of the leaf spot fungal infection.
+- Leaf Spots: Round, yellowish and discolored spots is the primary identification of the leaf spot fungal infection.
 Water monitoring is the best way to control and prevent this sort of infection.
-Incase of severe spread, discard the infected frond.
+In case of severe spread, discard the infected frond.

 Impactful, atypical, and a noteworthy tropical plant, Ruffled Fan Palm upholds the reputation of turning a boring corner into a beguiling one with its lush green fronds.
 Apart from its enduring nature and air-cleansing properties, it is one plant that your pets are sure to adore since it is one of the pet-friendly options you can explore.
 So the next time you want your paw-ed friends to have a leafy best friend, you know where to turn to.